War in Donbas: Sloviansk

 Girkin explained that "nobody there wanted to fight" until his unit seized Sloviansk.

 Pro-Russian militants unlawfully detained journalists (including American Simon Ostrovsky), local civilians, and the elected mayor, Nelya Shtepa.
 On 25 April, they kidnapped eight OSCE observers and held them captive, claiming they were "NATO spies".
 The militants also carried out several summary executions.
 Girkin later took responsibility for these.

+According to Serhiy Kudelia in Seize the City, Undo the State: The Inception of Russia's War on Ukraine, "None of the local activists who organized the first anti-Kyiv protests in Sloviansk played any prominent role once Girkin seized the town".
+Although some joined the paramilitaries, they were commanded by outsiders; "separatist resistance in Sloviansk was thus fully subordinated to the interests of a small group of Russian citizens acting in coordination with their Moscow chiefs".

 Kramatorsk

 The same day as the capture of Sloviansk, Girkin's men attacked the police station in nearby Kramatorsk, resulting in a shootout.
 The fighters, claiming to be members of the Donbas People's Militia, later captured the police station.
 They removed the police station's sign and raised the flag of the Donetsk People's Republic over the building.
 They then issued an ultimatum that stated that if the city's mayor and administration did not swear allegiance to the Republic by the following Monday, they would remove them from office.